Great ways to dashboard-mount your smartphone

 I don't especially like air-vent mounts, primarily because they block what the vent was designed to do: heat or cool the car.
 And if you can't close off the airflow for that vent, now your phone is going to get blasted with hot or cold air.
 (The latter is fine, but your phone definitely doesn't need more heat.)

 Another potential issue with magnets: Although they won't harm your data or interfere with GPS navigation, the metal plate you have to stick inside your case (or to the back of the phone) could interfere with wireless charging.
-(On my iPhone X ($1,829 at Apple), I was able to work around this putting the plate down low, instead of near the center.)
+(On my iPhone X ($800 at Cricket Wireless), I was able to work around this putting the plate down low, instead of near the center.)

 All that being said, this was my preferred choice for my 2008 Mustang and my iPhone.
 The Ford has a perfect front-facing empty space between two vents.
 I stuck the WizGear magnet there, added the metal plate to the outside of my case, and presto: a perfect mounting solution.
 (See the photo up top.)